On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Deriving Upper Bounds on

 Note that Algorithm~\ref{alg:tsmi} does in fact identify a one-to-one mapping (through the permutation $\pi(\cdot)$) between the columns of the support matrices of the codewords $\mathbf{c}_1 \in \mathcal{C}(q_1,m)$ and $\mathbf{c}_2 \in \mathcal{C}(q_2,m)$ by \emph{matching} cycles in the corresponding support matrix graphs.
 Then, the template values for $x$ and $y$ are established by \emph{matching} columns (and solving equations and congruences independently for each column) through this one-to-one mapping.
-It is in fact this particular one-to-one mapping (as opposed to an arbitrary mapping) that make sure that the resulting candidate template support matrix have entries that appear an even number of times (the codeword case) or at least two times (the stopping set case) in each row.
+It is in fact this particular one-to-one mapping (as opposed to an arbitrary mapping) that makes it possible for the resulting candidate template support matrix to have entries that appear an even number of times (the codeword case) or at least two times (the stopping set case) in each row.

 In principle, one type of error condition can occur, i.e., we can exit in Step 20.
 This happens when a previous pair of cycles has determined the entries in column $a$ and then the current pair of cycles gives different values.
-If the algorithm exits in Step 20, we need to start from scratch by considering a different pair of minimal codewords $\mathbf{c}_1 \in \mathcal{C}(q_1,m)$ and $\mathbf{c}_2 \in \mathcal{C}(q_2,m)$ of the same Hamming weight and with the same graphical cycle structure, and revert (back to erasures) all the entries filled in so far in the candidate template support matrix.
+If the algorithm exits in Step 20, we need to start from scratch by considering a different pair of minimal codewords $\mathbf{c}_1 \in \mathcal{C}(q_1,m)$ and $\mathbf{c}_2 \in \mathcal{C}(q_2,m)$ of the same Hamming weight and with the same graphical cycle structure, or possibly the same pair if there are several possibilities for cycle pairs of the same length containing either the edge $(v^{(i)}_{q-1+i \pmod q},v^{(j)}_{q-1+j \pmod q})$ or the edge $(v^{(i)}_0,v^{(j)}_0)$ for a given pair $(i,j)$, and revert (back to erasures) all the entries filled in so far in the candidate template support matrix.\footnote{We remark that trying the same pair of codewords will be more important for the improved algorithm of Section~\ref{sec:improved} below.}

-In Step 5 of Algorithm~\ref{alg:tsmi} two systems of equations need to be solved.
+In Step 5 of Algorithm~\ref{alg:tsmi}, two systems of equations need to be solved.
 They have the following solutions:

 which also gives the rationale behind the assignment to the set of integers $\mathcal{I}$ in Step 2 of the algorithm, since the solutions involve a multiplication by $(\delta-\gamma)^{-1}$.